1. Home

 Vending Machine

-Vending machine inside the Sunrise Izumo sleeper train
+Vending machine onboard the Sunrise Izumo sleeper train

-Vending machine inside the Sunrise Izumo sleeper train
+Vending machine onboard the Sunrise Izumo sleeper train

-Vending machine inside the Sunrise Izumo sleeper train
+Vending machine onboard the Sunrise Izumo sleeper train

 photo by Mitemil